21iwellshear/MIST4610-Project-1/README.md

       ![image](https://github.com/21iwellshear/MIST4610-Project-1/assets/150079987/116a328e-a5a2-4209-8a25-18c6eaeff687)
    - Justification: Provides a quick overview of the club's primary income source, helping in financial planning.
    - Complexity: Simple (Aggregate Function).

+#Database Information:
+Name of the database: al_Group_21479_G6

+Additional information: Each query listed above is marked in the database using stored procedures which can be called using the following format: CALL TP_Q1();